 Board owners and administrators can set the maximum number of points that a board follower can earn in a week.
 Although it is a weekly maximum, it helps to think about this feature as also allowing you to enforce a minimum amount of weekly participation.
 This feature is designed to discourage students from trying to wait until the end of the semester to earn all their points.
-It also prevents the few students who would try to do all of their participation right at the beginning of the semester.
-Students can always participate as much as they like in any given week, but can only earn points up to the weekly maximum each week.
-It is best to set the weekly maximum before the semester begins or, at least, to account for the amount of time left in the semester if you add it.
+It also prevents students from front-loading their participation at the beginning of the semester.
+Students can always participate as much as they like in any given week, but they can only earn points up to the weekly maximum each week.
+It is best to set the weekly maximum before the semester begins or, at least, to account for the amount of time left in the semester if you add a maximum midway through.

 It is important to note that the weekly maximum is a "soft limit" for earning points.
-That is, the weekly maximum points earned by students can go beyond the maximum that is set, so that the system can reward the student the full amount of points for the last action they completed before going over the point maximum (see the bottom of this knowledge base article for a complete explanation and the thought process behind this design).
-These students are not, however, getting "extra points" they haven't earned.
-They will just start the next week with a point total that is a little bit closer to their overall participation requirement.
-We recommend that the point maximum include a buffer to allow students to earn points a little bit ahead of schedule anyway and the soft limit aligns with the same thinking behind that suggestion.
+That is, the weekly maximum points earned by students can go beyond the maximum that is set, so that the the student is fully rewarded for the last action they completed before going over the point maximum.
+(See the bottom of this knowledge base article for a complete explanation and the thought process behind this design).
+These students are not getting "extra points" they haven't earned; rather, they are receiving the full amount of points for each activity they completed, including activities that push them "over the edge" of the maximum.
+They simply start the next week with a point total that is a little bit closer to their overall participation requirement.
+We recommend that the point maximum include a buffer to allow students to earn points a little bit ahead of schedule anyway, and the soft limit aligns with the thinking behind that suggestion.

 The weekly maximum is disabled by default.
 To enable it:

 2. Click on the Settings tab and then click on Points.

 3. Check the "Enable weekly maximum points setting" box.